Various Styling Options

 BackgroundImagePath="{Binding DocBackgroundPath}" />

-For one-off setups where binding was overkill -- a preview pane that always renders the firm's default style -- he set the same properties imperatively from the code-behind:
+For one-off setups where binding is unnecessary, set the same properties imperatively from code-behind:

 using System.Windows.Media;